aryanjiyani/BookStore/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## For the installation of Formik, Yup and react-router-dom...

+# `yarn add formik`

+It used for the validation in react.

+# `yarn add yup`

+It also used for the validation in react but it simplified the coding.

+# `yarn add react-router-dom`

 ### `yarn test`